 Extended Industry Standard Architecture (EISA).
-A bus standard for IBM compatibles that extends the Industry Standard Architecture (ISA) bus architecture to fabric.
+A bus standard for IBM compatibles that extends the Industry Standard Architecture (ISA) bus architecture to 32 bits and allows more than one central processing unit (CPU) to share the bus.
+See also Industry Standard Architecture.

+fabric.
 A fibre channel entity which interconnects and facilitates logins of N_ports attached to it.
 The fabric is responsible for routing frames between source and destination N_ports using address information in the frame header.
 A fabric can be as simple as a point-to-point channel between two N-ports, or as complex as a frame-routing switch that provides multiple and redundant internal pathways within the fabric between F_ports.